-The Center for Career Development is gearing up for the fourth annual Challenge.
-This year, we are not only setting our sights on alumni, families, and friends to offer quality internship experiences, we are also seeking supporters to recruit seniors for full-time positions.
-For this year's Internship and Job Challenge, our goal is to post 250 internships and full-time jobs, as well as to raise funds for students who cannot afford to pursue unpaid, high-quality internships.
+The Center for Career Development will launch the fifth annual Internship & Job Challenge in 2015-16.
+We endeavor to engage alumni, families, and friends to offer quality internship experiences and recruit seniors for full-time positions.
+For this year's Internship & Job Challenge, our goal is to post 500 internships and full-time jobs, as well as to raise funds for students who cannot afford to pursue unpaid, high-quality internships.

 Internships allow students to explore career options, develop industry-specific skills, gain experience in a professional environment, and make valuable networking contacts.
 Employers agree that an internship is the single most important credential for recent college graduates to have on their resume, well beyond major or technical skills (Source: The Role of Higher Education in Career Development: Employer Perceptions.
 2012.
 Washington, D.C.: The Chronicle of Higher Education and American Public).
 The perfect professional complement to the strong liberal arts education that students receive at Davidson, internships play a crucial role in increasing students' ability to find full-time, career-related employment as seniors.
 Additionally, providing the Center for Career Development with leads on full-time positions allows our students to expand the employment options available for their launch from Davidson while connecting employers with motivated and hard working new staff members.

 Many Davidson alumni and families have been bringing their companies to recruit on campus for years.
-We are extending the challenge this year to recognize those efforts and encourage others to join the efforts.
-Alumni, families and friends are often our eyes and ears in the field when opportunities become available, and our advocates when companies make decisions on where to recruit new employees.
+We will extend the challenge next year to recognize those efforts and encourage others to join the efforts.
+Alumni, families, and friends are often our eyes and ears in the field when opportunities become available, and our advocates when companies make decisions on where to recruit new employees.
 Participation in the challenge is important to our graduates' full-time career searches, and comes in many forms.

 You can contribute to the Davidson Internship and Job Challenge in any of the following ways: